John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 Moving forward to more recent times, the expense to the consumer is a bigger factor.
 Manufacturers could make automatic transmissions with gears into the double figures (and they are) that would be feasible for use in a regular vehicle, but the prohibitively expensive costs involved in doing so mean the market for that type of transmission would be limited.
 As with all technology, however, the costs of manufacturing go down with time.

 Today, automatic transmissions with ten or more gears are becoming a reality, and the increased efficiency and driving comfort that those transmissions bring are filtering down to the average consumer.
 Of course, the complexity of such engineering marvels increases as well.
 The computers used to control these transmissions are ever more sophisticated (and expensive), and if you’ve ever had to deal with a buggy computer, you might be able to appreciate the problems these complicated controllers introduce.

 Are More Gears Always Better?

-In short; not really.
+Not really.
 There are times when having more gears is just not feasible, such as the aforementioned cost/benefit issue.
 There are also times when more gears is not necessary.
-An example of this is in fork lift trucks, which do not need to travel fast but do need to move a lot of weight.
-It is very common for fork lift trucks to have one or two gears (plus reverse).
+An example of this is forklift trucks, which do not need to travel fast but do need to move a lot of weight.
+It is very common for forklift trucks to have one or two gears (plus reverse).

-And, of course, the introduction of more components, more moving parts, more complexity, inherently increases the chances of things going wrong.
+And, of course, the introduction of more components, more moving parts, and more complexity inherently increase the chances of things going wrong.

-Of course it's always good to get other perspectives.
-Here is Engineering Explained's take on whether we need 10 speed transmissions.
+It's always good to get other perspectives.
+Here is Engineering Explained's take on whether we need 10-speed transmissions.

 Do We Really Need 10-Speed Transmissions?